 A causal problem occurs when problem symptoms have causes, such as illness or a car that won’t start.
 Examples of non-causal problems are math problems, scientific discovery problems, information search/organization problems such as criminal investigation, and puzzle solving.

-All real problems arise from their root causes.
+All causal problems arise from their root causes.
 This leads to:

 Our Fundamental Principle

-The only way to solve a difficult problem
+The only way to solve a difficult causal problem

 is to resolve its root causes.